KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cc-oracles.md

 The `oraclessample` method fetches data samples from a publisher.

 The user indicates the desired publisher by inserting the `batonutxo` by the publisher.
-Use [oraclesinfo](../cryptoconditions/cc-oracles.html#oraclesinfo) to find a list of publishers and their current `batonutxo`'s.
+Use [oraclesinfo](../cryptoconditions/cc-oracles.html#oraclesinfo) to find a list of publishers and their current batonutxo's.

 ### Arguments: